akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 	![Spring Expression Example](images/bus_metrics_spring_expression_example.jpg "Spring Expression Example")

-* **Operational Dimension** – Allows you to select a Dimension from the selected dataset from a drop-down menu.
+* **Operational Dimension** – Allows you to select a Dimension from the selected data set from a drop-down menu.

 <a href="#top">back to top</a>